margaretmf/margaretmf.github.io/keycreativewriting.md

 ## This Earth ##
 Look at this earth.
-It keeps on moving, with peole all around looking to the same sky, sun, moon, and stars.
+It keeps on moving, with people all around looking to the same sky, sun, moon, and stars.

 <br>